bsmithgall/bsmithgall.github.io/_posts/2014-04-27-citibike-trips.md

 This is very interesting, because it shows that the same stations are both common as destinations and as starting points.
 This information might be valuable in tinkering with the [Citibike rebalancing project](http://citibike-rebalancing.herokuapp.com).

 ###Exploring Citibike's Network
 While these top-level stats are interesting, I also wanted to be able to explore the citibike network and see relatonships between the different stations.
 I put together [this visualization]({{ site.url }}/projects/citibike-trips.html) of the February Citibike trips to try to explore the data.
-The code is available [as a gist]() and on [bl.ocks].
+The code is available [as a gist](https://gist.github.com/bsmithgall/11357135) and on [bl.ocks](http://bl.ocks.org/bsmithgall/11357135).

 The Citibike trips data set is fairly comprehensive and interesting.
 There have already been some really great work done with it, like [this](http://linepointpath.com/111242/2771111/work/citi-bike-visualization) awesome visualization of rides over a 48-hour period.
 You can get the data [from the Citibike website](http://citibikenyc.com/system-data), and I encourage you to check it out!